-When reviewing the preceptors/sites listed on the deficiency report, the Committee takes into consideration the number of evaluations being reviewed for each site.
-Sites that are determined by the Committee to have substantial deficiencies receive a telephone call and/or site visit (depending on the nature of the deficiency and the ability of the Directors to travel) by the Experiential Directors to discuss the deficiencies.
+When reviewing the preceptors and rotation sites brought forth by the OEL for consideration, the committee considers the quantitative number of evaluations being reviewed for each site and the qualitative comments.
+Rotation sites that are determined by the Committee to have substantial deficiencies receive a telephone call and/or site visit (depending on the nature of the deficiency and the ability of the Directors to travel) by the Experiential Learning Director to discuss the deficiencies.
 If deficiencies are not addressed by the next evaluation cycle, sites receive a letter from the Experiential Learning Committee outlining the deficiencies.
 The Chair of the Clinical Pharmacy Department is copied on all letters.

-The Experiential Learning Committee may recommend that preceptors/sites that have substantial deficiencies for two evaluation periods be removed from rotation availability.
-These recommendations are forwarded to the Dean of the School of Pharmacy for final decision.
+The Experiential Learning Committee may recommend that preceptors/sites that have unresolved substantial deficiencies be removed from rotation availability.
+These recommendations are considered by the OEL, Clinical Department Chair, and Dean.